Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 ```
 python execute_experiment.py "hc_comp_s_pcac_fp" 50000
 ```
-Will run the experiment with the name `hc_comp_s_pcac_fp` for 50000 exploration steps.
+will run the experiment with the name `hc_comp_s_pcac_fp` for 50000 exploration steps.
 How many time steps in the environment are executed for one exploration step depends on the specific algorithm.
-The update frequency is set int the according `config.ini` file.
-The results of the experiment will be saved in the according experiment folder.
+All other parameters are set in the according `config.ini` file.
+The results of the experiment will be saved in the experiment folder.
 Rerunning the command will result in a newly initialized run but old runs can also be continued by including the `--run_id` option as follows:
 ```
 python execute_experiment.py "hc_comp_s_pcac_fp" 50000 --run_id 1 --device "cpu"
 ```
 Also `--device` specifies the device to run the experiment on.
 By default the script will check whether cuda is available and will use it if so.
-This option may be used to overrule this default if desired.
+This option may be used to overrule this default.

 ## Observe trained policies
 After executing an experiment the resulting policy can be viewed with the `observe.py` script as following: